The League of Extraordinary Gentlemen: History of the League

 Moore's work includes references to previous leagues and suggests there will be others subsequently.
 In much the same way that the New Traveller's Almanac, an appendix to the trade paperback collection of The League Vol. 2, detailed much of the geography of the League's world, the third volume, The Black Dossier, set out an extensive history of the world of the League and each of its various incarnations, threading together hundreds of disparate works of fiction into a cohesive timeline.

 Awards and recognition

-The League of Extraordinary Gentlemen won the 1999 National Comics Award for Best New Comic (International).
+The League of Extraordinary Gentlemen won the 1999 UK National Comics Award for Best New Comic (International).

 Volume I won the 2000 Bram Stoker Award for Best Illustrated Narrative.

 Volume II was nominated for the 2003 award, but lost to The Sandman: Endless Nights.
 Volume II received the 2003 Eisner Award for Best Finite Series/Limited Series.
-Time Magazine listed Volume II as the 9th best comic of 2003.
+Time magazine listed Volume II as the 9th best comic of 2003.
 It was included in the 2005 edition of The Year's Best Graphic Novels, Comics, & Manga.
 Time also listed Black Dossier as the second-best comic of 2007.